 C..
 I pray until God reveals to me that it is time to stop praying for healing because God is using (not causing) the sickness to take the sick person home to be with Jesus, forever.
 No, I don’t tell the sick person my new conviction or belief, because I could be wrong.
 Instead, I shift my prayers for spiritual healing and strength and peace and faith in the ill person.
 (I pray this in the other lettered points, as well.)
 Heaven and a new body are the ultimate healing.

-God wants to heal in so many situations; we see this in the ministry of Jesus, who never put diseases on people, but lifted diseases and deformity off of people.
+God wants to heal in so many situations; we see this in the ministry of Jesus, who never put diseases on people, but lifted diseases and deformity off of them.
 He wants us to ask for healing with faith.

 Yes, God wants to heal, but he is also sovereign.
 We can trust him when we do not get our healing right now.
 He still loves us and wants us to come home.
 And going to his heavenly home is no punishment!